 A key override changes the Platform’s choice of best key for matching connected datasets, while using multiple key overrides can improve the match rate.

 For example, you might have a pair of datasets with two keys: one containing relatively out-of-date data, and one containing data that is known to be current.
 Normally, InfoSum Platform will select the key with the higher key fill rate.
 Using a key override, you can tell InfoSum Platform to use a different key even if its fill rate is lower.

-Counting and matching prioritised keys in key overrides
+Counting and matching prioritized keys in key overrides

-Overriding the Platform's automatically selected key creates a lower match rate, but adding multiple common keys in the prioritised key field can improve the match rate.
-If you choose to match on multiple keys, a match on any key counts towards the audience total (with multiple matches for a record counted only once) because it uses the OR function.
-For this reason, the total audience count will always be the same, regardless of the order in which prioritised keys are specified.
+Overriding the Platform's automatically selected key creates a lower match rate, but adding multiple common keys in the prioritized key field can improve the match rate.
+If you choose to match on multiple keys, a match on any key counts toward the audience total (with multiple matches for a record counted only once) because it uses the OR function.
+For this reason, the total audience count will always be the same, regardless of the order in which prioritized keys are specified.